patrick21081995/VISKOSITAS/README.md

 There is a wide range of temperature in industrial processes, such as in the production, refining and solidification of steel, refining, homogenization and molding of glass and geophysical systems, for example.

 All references used in mathematical and computational modeling, database, data analysis and computational model construction can be seen in the work of Duchesne et al. (2013) and/or Anjos undergratuate thesis (2021).
 The synthetic minority oversampling technique for regression with Gaussian noise (SMOGN) (SEE References below) was used as an over-sampling technique to balance the data.
-In VISKOSITAS.ipynb shows some of the steps of data analysis and statistical testing of the test database.

 A GUI application can be downloaded in Versions > VISKOSITAS_Beta_0.4.1.exe (updates can be seen in versions_update).